eeligren/my-worldskills-journey-2024/README.md

 - Writing tests with Cypress & PHPUnit
 - Using CI/CD pipelines and writing secure automated deployment flows
 - Docker usage in web-development
+- A broader understanding and utilization of Git & GitHub in web development.
 - Stress and time management
 - A more professional approach to everything